joshwadd/Advanced_Lane_Detection/README.md

 ## Discussion and Future Modifications

-This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence for visual perception in an autonomous vechicle.
+This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence for visual perception in an autonomous vehicle.
+However this is clearly a naive method to achieve such a task.

+Many aspects of the pipeline (particularlly the l
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODU1ODA4NjVdfQ==
+eyJoaXN0b3J5IjpbLTEzOTE1MTM5ODNdfQ==
 -->